-Twenty years ago or so, the idea of hitting a man-sized target at a mile (1760 yards) was the stuff of legend.
-Yes, there were historical precedents, such as Union sniper Captain John T. Metcalf, US Army Corps of Engineers, who in 1864, reputedly shot a Confederate officer at a range of 1666 meters (previously measured with a surveyor’s transit) using a heavy .50-caliber scoped muzzleloading rifle, and Carlos Hathcock’s 2000-yard plus kill during the Vietnam conflict with a single shot from a .50BMG M2, but these were considered rare events done by almost superhuman marksmen and perhaps assisted by a bit of luck.
-Today, however, guns, cartridges, scopes and more have enabled consistently accurate riflery at 1500 yards and much more.
+Twenty years ago or so, the idea of hitting a man-sized target at a mile (1,760 yards) was the stuff of legend.
+Yes, there were historical precedents, such as Union sniper Captain John T. Metcalf, US Army Corps of Engineers, who in 1864, reputedly shot a Confederate officer at a range of 1,666 meters (previously measured with a surveyor’s transit) using a heavy .50-caliber scoped muzzleloading rifle, and Carlos Hathcock’s 2,000-yard plus kill during the Vietnam conflict with a single shot from a .50BMG M2, but these were considered rare events done by almost superhuman marksmen and perhaps assisted by a bit of luck.
+Today, however, guns, cartridges, scopes, and more have enabled consistently accurate long-range shooting at 1,500 yards and much more.
 In Iraq and Afghanistan, for example, American soldiers with the .50BMG Barrett M107 have made more shots of that type than can be recorded.

 Ballistic coefficient is a measure of how efficiently the bullet flies though the air.
 The higher the BC, the lower the drop, wind deflection and deceleration at any distance there is.
 High BC and high muzzle velocity combine to make range and windage estimation less critical.
 As a rule of thumb, any bullet for ultra-long-range shooting should have a BC of at least 0.650, and 0.700 to 0.800 (and higher) is better.

-Though there are some self-loaders suitable for one-mile riflery, such as the Barrett .50 and Bushmaster’s new .338 Lapua Mag rifle, bolt actions are generally preferred because of their inherent accuracy, strength and reliability.
+Though there are some self-loaders suitable for long-range shooting, bolt actions are generally preferred because of their inherent accuracy, strength, and reliability.
 The greater size of long-range rounds requires larger-than-normal actions, usually with diameters of 1.45 to 1.6 inches, and with larger bolts having beefier lugs.
 Barrels also tend to be hefty, as well as fairly long, 26 to 30 inches, to take full advantage of the heavy powder charges used in long-range cartridges.
 Muzzle brakes are common to cut recoil and allow lower gun weight.
 Suppressors are also widely used; though they don’t eliminate the supersonic crack of the bullet, they do reduce ground signature and muffle the muzzle blast, preventing easy detection of the shooter’s position.

-Stocks for ultra-long-range rifles are most commonly of synthetic materials (fiberglass, Kevlar, graphite, etc.) and, more recently, aluminum.
-These materials are durable and strong, and unlike wood, are unaffected by water, solvents or changes in temperature or humidity.
-Increasingly in demand are modular aluminum stocks, such as the MODSS (Modular Stock System) from McRee’s Precision with interchangeable subunits, adjustments for height and pull length, multiple provisions for mounting lights, bipods/monopods, night vision devices and other accessories and a folding buttstock option.
+Stocks for ultra-long-range rifles are most commonly of synthetic materials (fiberglass, Kevlar, graphite, etc.) and, aluminum.
+These materials are durable and strong, and unlike wood, are unaffected by water, solvents, or changes in temperature or humidity.
+Increasingly in demand are modular aluminum stocks with interchangeable subunits, adjustments for height and pull length, multiple provisions for mounting lights, bipods/monopods, night vision devices, and other accessories and a folding buttstock option.
 Such stocks can be easily reconfigured to meet changing operational requirements.

 There is actually a pretty good selection of rifles suitable for ultra-range work.
-In .338 Lapua Mag, models include the Accuracy International AWSM, ArmaLite AR-30, Barrett M98B, Blaser 93 Tactical, Dakota Longbow T-76, FN PGM, Sako TRG-42, and Surgeon XL, as well as semi-autos from Bushmaster (which makes self-loaders in .338 Lapua, .375 and .408 CheyTac, and .505 Gibbs).
+In .338 Lapua Mag, models include the Accuracy International AWM, ArmaLite AR-30A1, Barrett M98B, Blaser R93 Tactical, Dakota Longbow T-76, Sako TRG-42, and Surgeon XL.
 The other major option in .338 caliber is the powerful .338 Xtreme Tactical, capable of 2000+yard accuracy.